phall2020-ui/Property-Manager/docs/ticket_lifecycle.md

 ## Business Rules

 ### Quote Approval
+- **Any contractor can submit quotes for unassigned tickets in OPEN/TRIAGED/QUOTED states**
+- No assignment required before quoting
+- Multiple contractors can submit competing quotes for the same ticket
 - Quotes under landlord's threshold are auto-approved
 - Quotes above threshold require explicit landlord approval
-- Multiple quotes can be submitted for the same ticket
+- **When a quote is approved, the contractor is automatically assigned to the ticket**
 - Only one quote can be in APPROVED state at a time
+- After approval, tenant and contractor arrange date/time for the work

 ### Contractor Assignment
-- Tickets can be assigned to contractors at any state before COMPLETED
+- **Assignment happens automatically when a quote is approved by the landlord**
+- Manual assignment is optional and can happen before quotes (OPEN/TRIAGED states)
+- After quote approval, the contractor who submitted the approved quote is automatically assigned
 - Reassignment is allowed but creates an audit trail
+- **Contractors can see:**
-- Contractors can only see tickets assigned to them
+  - Tickets assigned to them (for work)
+  - Unassigned tickets in OPEN/TRIAGED/QUOTED states (for quoting)

 ### Cancellation
 - OPEN, TRIAGED, QUOTED, APPROVED, SCHEDULED tickets can be cancelled